48 hours in north London for a football fan

 Pies are a match day staple for football fans in Britain and where best to go than a pie restaurant that started as a match day stall located en-route to the Emirates Stadium.

-Cap of your evening with the Old Queen’s Head, a charming pub with a welcoming atmosphere.
+Cap off your evening with the Old Queen’s Head, a charming pub with a welcoming atmosphere.
 With live music, comedy and party nights your guaranteed a good night out.
 Mingle with locals at bar and music venue Styx near Tottenham Hale or if you prefer the acting that’s done off the pitch catch a show at the Bernie Grant Centre.

 See where all the action takes place

-You’ve watched the match and now it’s time to see check out where the beautiful game is played.
+You’ve watched the match and now it’s time to check out where the beautiful game is played.
 Before you venture to the hallowed grounds get on the front foot with a tasty breakfast at Frank’s Canteen in Highbury.
 Slightly further afield is Craving Coffee serving specialist coffee and daytime cocktails (if you want to continue celebrating your team’s victory).

 Now it’s your chance to explore the Emirates Stadium, home of the world-famous Arsenal FC.
 As you’re guided around the iconic stadium, feel what it’s like for the players before a game as you take in the home team dressing room.
 Walk down the tunnel to the pitch and sit in the dugout as if you were the boss instructing your players on the field.